 You have the right to be present and represent yourself at the hearing.
 Under South Dakota law an attorney or any other authorized representative may represent a claimant.
 Employers may be represented by an officer or employee of the business or an attorney licensed to practice law in South Dakota.
 The judge is trained to conduct hearings where one or both parties are not represented.
 You need to decide whether to have a representative or attorney at the hearing.
 If you decide to hire an attorney, do it right away and notify the appeals office.
 Your lawyer will need time to prepare your case before the hearing.
 If you hire an attorney, it will be at your own expense.
 You may be eligible for legal assistance through one of the state's legal services programs if your income and resources are limited.

-Additional information about obtaining legal representation can be obtained through the South Dakota Lawyer Referral Service.
+Additional information about obtaining legal representation can be obtained through the South Dakota State Bar Legal Resources.

 What happens at the hearing